-We are thankful for this step because we begin to get what is best for us.
-The way we have sometimes prayed for our wants often got us into the trap of having to live with them once we got them.
-We could pray and get something, then have to pray for its removal because we couldn't handle it.
+We are thankful for this step, because we begin to get what is best for us.
+Sometimes we prayed for our wants and got trapped once we got them.
+We could pray and get something, then have to pray for its removal, because we couldn't handle it.

-Hopefully, having learned the power of prayer and the responsibility prayer brings with it, we can use the Eleventh Step as a guideline for our daily Program.
+Hopefully, having learned the power of prayer and the responsibility prayer brings with it, we can use the Eleventh Step as a guideline for our daily program.

 We begin to pray only for God's will for us.
 This way we are getting only what we are capable of handling.
-We are able to respond to it and handle it because God helps us prepare for it.
+We are able to respond to it and handle it, because God helps us prepare for it.
 Some of us simply use our words to give thanks for God's grace.

 In an attitude of surrender and humility, we approach this step again and again to receive the gift of knowledge and strength from the God of our understanding.
-The Tenth Step clears the errors of the present so we may work this step.
-Without this step, it is unlikely that we could ever experience a spiritual awakening, be able to practice spiritual principles in our lives, or carry a sufficient message to attract others to recovery.
+The Tenth Step clears away the errors of the present so we may work the Eleventh Step.
+Without this step, it is unlikely that we could experience a spiritual awakening, practice spiritual principles in our lives or carry a sufficient message to attract others to recovery.
 There is a spiritual principle of giving away what we have been given in Narcotics Anonymous in order to keep it.
-By helping others to stay clean, we enjoy the benefit of the spiritual wealth we have found.
+By helping others to stay clean, we enjoy the benefit of the spiritual wealth that we have found.
 We must give freely and gratefully that which has been freely and gratefully given to us.